cpl-makerlab/markdown-example/README.md

 Adding two spaces at the end of a line
 acts as a simple line break.

-Three asterisks creates a horizontal line break:
+Three asterisks creates a horizontal line tag.
 ***

 Standard <b>HTML</b> formatting <b>is</b> also allowed within <i>Markdown</i>.
 Github-flavored Markdown does not support all HTML tags, however (i.e. iframe and script tags).